microsoft/pxt-common-packages/libs/mixer/docs/reference/music/play.md

 # play

-Play a song, melody, or tone from a playable music source.
+Play a song, melody, tone, or a sound effect from a playable music source.

 ```sig
 music.play(music.createSong(hex`00780004080200`), music.PlaybackMode.UntilDone)